 Visit Choosing Wisely Australia for information about the Australian initiative or Choosing Wisely New Zealand for information on the New Zealand campaign.

-1 in 2 cancer patients would benefit from radiation therapy at some time during their cancer experience.
-However, fewer than 1 in 3 patients in Australia and New Zealand will actually receive radiation therapy.
+One in two cancer patients would benefit from radiation therapy at some time during their cancer experience.
+However, fewer than one in three patients in Australia and New Zealand will actually receive radiation therapy.

 In 2013, the Faculty of Radiation Oncology initiated the Radiation Oncology Targeting Cancer campaign to raise awareness among the cancer community and health professionals that radiation therapy is an effective, safe and sophisticated treatment for cancer.